This page displays high-risk portfolios available on portfolioeinstein.com.

 We have given the portfolios a risk level from 1-5.

 1 is the least risky but also offers the least reward.

 5 is the riskiest but offers the most rewards.

 The portfolios have been divided into quintiles.
-The first quintile, the first 20% represent the portfolios that have the lowest draw-downs.
+In the first quintile, the first 20% represent the portfolios that have the lowest draw-downs.
 The last 20% are the ones with the highest draw-downs.

 You can find the other 4 risk portfolios here:

 This page is displaying the high-risk portfolios.
 They are suited for long-term savings like retirement and college savings with many years to go before needing the money.